herraa1/msx-joyblue-v1/README.md

 ## [Hardware](hardware/kicad/)

-The msx-joyblue v1 adapter uses an ESP32-WROOM-32E based development board (either a [ESP32-DevKitC-32E](https://www.espressif.com/en/products/devkits/esp32-devkitc) board or a [NodeMCU-32 V1.3](https://www.aliexpress.com/item/1005004858036658.html) board) to convert the Bluetooth controller actions to the [MSX joystick standard signalling](https://www.msx.org/wiki/Joystick_control).
+The msx-joyblue v1 adapter uses an ESP32-WROOM-32E based development board (either a [ESP32-DevKitC-32E](https://www.espressif.com/en/products/devkits/esp32-devkitc) board or a [NodeMCU-32 V1.3](docs/NodeMCU32-S_specification_V1.3.pdf) board) to convert the Bluetooth controller actions to the [MSX joystick standard signalling](https://www.msx.org/wiki/Joystick_control).

 A printed circuit board (PCB) is used to easily bind all components:
-* The ESP32 is connected using female headers
+* The ESP32 adapter board is connected using female headers
 * PH2.0 connectors are used to connect cable extensions
 * A 2.54 pitch I2C header is added for future extensions
 * Only through-hole components are used